kehantan/labbook/docs/assays/mtt.rst

 #.
 Wrap well plates in aluminium foil to keep the MTT reagent from light.
 #.
 Incubate.
 37 C, 5% CO2, 1-4 hrs.

-    * There are no strict rules for how long the incubation period should be, you can try to optimise, but be consistant.
+    * Different literature report different incubation time, you can try to optimise, but be consistant.
 If you decided to incubate for 2 hrs, then incubate 2 hrs everytime you do MTT assay.

 #.
 After 1-4 hrs of incubation, remove the 96 well plate from incubator.